 Work in Pre-Industrial Britain

 Before the Industrial Revolution of the late 18th century and 19th century most people worked as farmers.
 Only a small minority worked in industry.

-Roman Britain was also an agricultural society where most people made their living from farming (although there were many craftsmen).
+Roman Britain was also an agricultural society where most men made their living from farming (although there were many craftsmen).
 Only a small minority of the population (probably around 10%) lived in towns.

 Anglo-Saxon England was a very different place from what it is today.
 It was covered by forest.
 Wolves prowled in them and they were a danger to domestic animals.
 The human population was very small.
 There were perhaps one million people in England at that time.
 Almost all of them lived in tiny villages - many had less than 100 inhabitants.
 Each village was mainly self-sufficient.
 The people needed only a few things from outside like salt and iron.
 They grew their own food and made their own clothes.

 On a Saxon farm up to 8 oxen pulled ploughs and fields were divided into 2 or sometimes 3 huge strips.
 One strip was ploughed and sown with crops while the other was left fallow.

 The Saxons grew crops of wheat, barley and rye.
 They also grew peas, cabbages, parsnips, carrots and celery.
 They also ate fruit such as apples, blackberries, raspberries and sloes.
 They raised herds of goats, cattle and pigs and flocks of sheep.

 However Saxon farming was very primitive.
 Farmers could not grow enough food to keep many of their animals through the winter so as winter approached most of them had to be slaughtered and the meat salted.
 The Saxons were subsistence farmers.
 (Farmers grew enough to feed themselves and their families and very little else).
 At times during the Saxon era there were terrible famines in England when poor people starved to death.